sean-dingxu/keyphrase/readme.md

         text = text + str(pytesseract.image_to_string(page))
 ```
 - Use `processContent(text)` to get the title, assume the title is on the top
-- Use model TopicRank `pke.unsupervised.TopicRank() ` to generate keyPhrases
+- Use model TopicRank `pke.unsupervised.TopicRank() ` to generate keyPhrases with frequency

 ##### KeyPhrases visualization
 - Use `generateWoldCloud(keyPhrases)` to visualize KeyPhrases of the pdf